ENXIovo/Memory-Augmented-Code-Assistant/analysis_results/analysis_results/fastapi/fastapi_new_readme.md

     return {"Hello": "World"}
 ```

-To run the application, save it as `main.py` and execute:
+Run the application using the command line:

 ```bash
 uvicorn main:app --reload
 ```

-This will start a server at `http://127.0.0.1:8000`, where you can access the endpoint.

 ## API Overview
-Below are key functions and classes available within FastAPI:

-### `FastAPI`
+### Core Classes and Functions

-The main class used to create FastAPI applications.
-It is designed for high performance and ease of use.
+- **`FastAPI`**: The main application class used to instantiate a FastAPI app.
+It supports extending functionality with routers, background tasks, and more.

-### `main()`
-This function in `fastapi/cli.py` provides command-line utilities for running FastAPI applications.
-It shows warning messages if FastAPI dependencies are not properly installed.

-### `create_app()`
-Used to create a FastAPI instance for testing purposes, including various route examples and body examples using Pydantic models.
+- **`main()`** in `fastapi/cli.py`: A command-line entry point that checks if the required packages are installed before running FastAPI commands.

-### Security Classes
+### Example Functions
-- **`APIKeyBase`**, **`APIKeyQuery`**, **`APIKeyHeader`**, **`APIKeyCookie`**: Classes that facilitate API key management through different methods.

-For more detailed documentation, tutorials, and guidance, please refer to the official FastAPI documentation at [FastAPI Docs](https://fastapi.tiangolo.com/).
+- **`make_app()`** in `tests/test_ws_router.py`: A utility function for creating and configuring FastAPI applications, including routers and middleware.

+- **`create_app()`** in `tests/test_schema_extra_examples.py`: Demonstrates setting up routes with schema examples and deprecated warning handling.

+These components provide a solid foundation for creating scalable and efficient web applications using FastAPI.
+Explore the source files for more detailed examples and advanced usage.